jupyterhub/mybinder.org-user-guide/doc/sample_repos.md

 several packages from the tidyverse, and includes a demo script to show off functionality.

-To start your RStudio session, click on "new", and at the bottom will be `RStudio Session`.
-Click that and you're ready to go!
+To start your RStudio session, click on "new" in the top right, and at the bottom will be `RStudio Session`.
+Click that and your RStudio session will begin momentarily!

+See `instructions.ipynb` for more details.

 *Special thanks to Ryan Lovett (@ryanlovett) for figuring out RStudio support with JupyterHub*